-Course Description 2021/2022 Compulsory activities Accommodations and support services, exempt and exclusion from the course Final reports Assessment criteria Explanation of the assessment criteria and content of the reports....
-Assessment Quality assurance of teaching
+Course Description 2022/2023p.
+8

+Compulsory activitiesp.
+12

+Accommodations and support services, exemption

+and exclusion from the coursep.
+17

+Final reportsp.
+19

+Assessment criteriap.
+21

+Explanation of the assessment criteria

+and content of the reportsp.
+23

+Assessmentp.
+28

+Quality assurance of teachingp.
+29